 Asparagus has to be my favorite early spring vegetable.
 Though it is wonderful cooked.
 I think it is best eaten raw while working in the garden.
+Asparagus is often started from one-year crowns, however you can plant asparagus from seed, too!

 Anything this tasty and reliable does not come easily though.
 It takes up a lot of space, there is a lot of prep work to get the bed ready, and it requires about three years from seed to harvest before we get to taste a single spear.